juhapekkaeloranta/citybike-statistical-analysis/README.md

 * Weather data source: Ilmatieteen laitos / Finnish Meteorological Institute under license CC BY 4.0.
 * Historical data loaded from: https://ilmatieteenlaitos.fi/havaintojen-lataus#!/

-### Coordinate conversion
-Population data includes data by postal code area.
-Postal code area location is given in ETRS89-TM35FIN (Finnish coordinate system).
-Coordinates can be converted to latitude and longitued (in WGS84 or EUREF-FIN) using e.g. http://coordtrans.fgi.fi/transform.jsp or http://loukko.net/koord_proj/.
-Note: check which lat-lon system the citybike data and weather data lat-lon coordinates are in.

 ### Other resources
 * Some r-scripts: https://github.com/juhapekkamoilanen/citybike-data-analysis
 * Some visualizations: https://github.com/citybike-statistics/citybike-statistics.github.io